FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Introduction

 To mitigate the challenge of limited appearance information, enhancing the model's perception of global context has emerged as a critical research direction \cite{deng2020global,min2023yolo}.
 CNNs, while serving as the default backbone architecture due to their potent local feature extraction capabilities, are constrained by an inherent local inductive bias.
 Their progressively stacked convolutional layers result in a slowly expanding receptive field, fundamentally limiting their capacity to model the long-range dependencies (LRDs) essential for contextual reasoning.
 This limitation is particularly disadvantageous for small objects, as distinguishing objects in complex backgrounds requires a comprehensive understanding of the overall scene structure.
-To transcend the locality of CNNs, researchers have increasingly turned to Transformer-based architectures \cite{vaswani2017attention,dosovitskiy2020image,liu2021swin}, which leverage self-attention mechanisms to explicitly capture LRDs.
+To transcend the locality of CNNs, researchers have increasingly turned to Transformer-based architectures \cite{vaswani2017attention,dosovitskiy2020image}, which leverage self-attention mechanisms to explicitly capture LRDs.
 However, the computational complexity of Transformers scales quadratically ($O(N^{2})$) with respect to the number of input tokens, making their direct application to high-resolution feature maps computationally prohibitive.
 As a result, a common solution is to adopt a hybrid architecture, where CNNs process high-resolution shallow layers and Transformers are reserved for low-resolution deeper layers.
 However, this design introduces a critical performance bottleneck.
-Shallow feature maps-rich in spatial detail and fine-grained structures-are vital for detecting tiny objects, yet they are processed by modules with limited global modeling capacity.
-Postponing global context modeling to deeper layers often leads to the degradation or loss of discriminative cues for small objects due to successive downsampling.
+Shallow feature maps contain rich spatial details and fine-grained structures that are crucial for tiny object detection, but their global structural context is often insufficiently modeled.
+Delaying global context modeling to deeper layers often causes discriminative small-object cues to be weakened or lost during successive downsampling.